What is the quorum for a school governor meeting?

 Is a meeting quorate if all governors present are school employees?

-Yes, as long as the number of governors present is equal to the quorum number for that meeting.
 When calculating the quorum you don’t need to worry about how many governors are school employees or about what type of governor they are (parent governor, staff governor etc), it is just the overall number of governors present that matters.

 However, a governing body meeting where decisions are made solely by people on the school payroll is far from ideal.
 You may wish to consider removing one or more of the school employees from the board or recruiting more governors who are not school employees to balance out the numbers.